 5 Common Plumbing Problems in Tulsa Homes (and How to Prevent Them)

-Owning a home in Tulsa, Oklahoma, comes with plenty of perks — friendly neighbors, great local food, and a strong community feel.
-But if you’ve lived here for a while, you also know that our unique weather patterns, clay-heavy soil, and aging infrastructure can take a toll on your plumbing system.
+Owning a home in Tulsa, Oklahoma, comes with plenty of perks — friendly neighbors, great local food, and a strong sense of community.
+However, if you’ve lived here for a while, you also know that our unique weather patterns, clay-heavy soil, and aging infrastructure can take a toll on your plumbing system.

 At Karney Plumbing, a trusted Tulsa plumber, we’ve spent years helping local homeowners tackle plumbing issues big and small.
 We’ve seen it all — from slab leaks under historic homes to emergency plumbing calls during a surprise winter freeze.
 To help you stay ahead of these challenges, we’ve put together a list of the five most common plumbing problems in Tulsa homes and some simple ways to prevent them.